Semistable abelian varieties and maximal torsion 1-crystalline submodules: Maximal 1-crystalline submodules

 \begin{proposition}[\cite{ozeki-equivariant} 1.2; others in special cases, e.g. $r=1$, $p>2$ case by \cite{breuil-integral} 3.4.3.
 See the introduction to \cite{ozeki-equivariant} for a detailed history of this result.]
 Let $r \in \Z_{\geq 0}$ and let $e$ be the ramification index of $K/\Qp$.
 Suppose $e(r-1)<p-1$.
 Then the restriction functor

 is fully faithful. \end{proposition}

 The utility of this result was illustrated in \Cref{subsec:q-tate-eg}.

-In \Cref{ast-standard-results} and \Cref{ast-ftype-compats} we establish some basic closure properties of the categories of $\Gamma_{K}$-modules defined in \Cref{def:cats-of-ast-modules}.
-We have given our own expanded proofs, but everything in these results was known already to Marshall and Kim.
+In \Cref{ast-standard-results} and \Cref{ast-ftype-compats} we record some basic closure properties of the categories defined in \Cref{def:cats-of-ast-modules}.
+We omit the straightforward proofs, most of which have already appeared in detail in \cite{marshall-thesis}, Section 2.2.2.

 \begin{proposition} Let $\sC$ be any of the categories defined in \Cref{def:cats-of-ast-modules}.
-By definition, $\sC$ is a full subcategory of $\ModZpGK$. \begin{enumerate}[(a)] \item A $\ModZpGK$-subobject of an object of $\sC$ is also an object of $\sC$. \item Suppose $\sC$ is one of the categories containing a nontrivial torsion object.
-If $M$ is a $\ModZpGK$-quotient of an object of $\sC$, then $M$ is an object of $\sC$. \item If $M$ is a $\ModZpGK$-direct sum of finitely-many objects of $\sC$, then $M$ is an object of $\sC$. \end{enumerate} \proof{We prove the statements (a)-(c) one category at time.
-For $\ModZpGK$, $\RepZp$ and $\ModtorsZpGK$, the claimed statements are tautological or trivial to verify.
-For the categories $\RepastrQp$, the claims are standard (see, e.g., \cite{brinon-conrad} 5.2.1).
-For $\Repastrfree$, statement (a) follows from the results for the preceding categories, using the fact that $\Zp$-submodules of objects of $\Repastrfree$ are themselves free.
-We don't claim statement (b) for this category, and statement (c) follows from the closure properties of $\RepastrQp$.
+By definition, $\sC$ is a full subcategory of $\ModZpGK$. \begin{enumerate}[(a)] \item Any $\ModZpGK$-subobject of an object of $\sC$ is also an object of $\sC$. \item Suppose $\sC$ is one of the categories containing a nontrivial torsion object.
+If $M$ is a $\ModZpGK$-quotient of an object of $\sC$, then $M$ is an object of $\sC$. \item If $M$ is a $\ModZpGK$-direct sum of finitely-many objects of $\sC$, then $M$ is an object of $\sC$. \end{enumerate} \end{proposition}